John Ross (Cherokee chief): Death and legacy

 Initially, Ross was buried beside his second wife Mary in Wilmington and Brandywine Cemetery in Wilmington, Delaware.
 A few months later, the Cherokee Nation returned his remains to the Ross Cemetery at Park Hill, Indian Territory (now Cherokee County, Oklahoma) for interment.

 John Ross's great-great granddaughter, Mary G. Ross (August 9, 1908 – April 29, 2008) was the first Native American female engineer.
 She helped propel the world into an era of space travel while becoming of one of the nation's most prominent women scientists of the space age.

+John Ross's descendant, atmospheric scientist Robbie Hood, led the Uncrewed Aircraft Systems (UAS) division of the National Oceanic and Atmospheric Administration until retiring in 2017.

+Several Cherokee Freedmen who were owned by Ross kept his last name.
+One of his former slaves, Stick Ross, later served in the Cherokee Legislature from 1893 to 1894.

 Namesake and monuments

 The City of Chattanooga named the Market Street Bridge in Ross's honor, and a bust of Ross stands on the north side of the Hamilton County Courthouse lawn.

 The city of Rossville, Georgia, located just south of the Tennessee state line, is named for Ross.
-It contains his former home, the John Ross House, where he lived from 1830–1838 until the state seized his lands near the Coosa River.
+It contains his former home, the John Ross House, where he lived from 1830 to 1838 until the state seized his lands near the Coosa River.
 One of the oldest surviving homes in the Chattanooga area, it has been designated as a National Historic Landmark.